Academic vs Community vs Private Practice: What’s Better for Doctors?

 There’s more than one reason for this salary gap.

-The first and most obvious reason is employees in any business aren’t paid their true value.
-If businesses, in this case, hospitals, are expected to remain sustainable, then they must pay employees less than their true value to account for administrative costs, overhead, operations, and profit.
+The first and most obvious reason is that employees in any business aren’t paid their true value.
+If businesses, in this case, hospitals, are expected to remain sustainable, then they must pay employees less than their actual value to account for administrative costs, overhead, operations, and profit.

 Another reason for this gap is a business owner’s ability to adjust their expenses.
 If you own your practice, you can increase your revenue by optimizing your medical coding, reducing operating costs, and so on.